-- a) SRC incursion and excursion: To build students teamwork and collaboration skills, the SRC committee organised an incursion held by the Motiv8 Sports Group and an excursion to Treetops.
-Students engaged in multiple activities that allowed them to build connections among peers, encourage student engagement, and enhance their communication skills. - b) SRC Workshop: SRC students participated in leadership workshops, which targeted specific leadership skills each term.
+The SRC were welcomed to their new roles with breakfast with the executive staff and teachers.
+Students were able to begin to express their ideas and discuss their responsibilities for the year.
+They participated in leadership workshops, which targeted specific leadership skills each term.
 Students in these workshops were able to set goals and focus on areas that allowed them to enhance their roles and responsibilities.
-SRC members learnt ways to manage challenges and create a system that enables them to become critical thinkers. - c) SRC Fundraisers: The SRC actively initiated and participated in a range of fundraisers throughout the year.
+SRC members learnt ways to manage challenges and create a system that enables them to become critical thinkers.